Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

-We assess the accuracy of the state space inference on models with $n \in \{362,1008\}$.
-We generate a sequence of $T=50$ state space samples $\{\tilde{\vect{x}}_{t}\}$ starting from the stationary phase and sample the event data by using a standard thinning method.
-We then run the state space inference methods using the $w$ and $\sigma^{2}$ parameters the data was generated by.
-The panels in Figure~\ref{FigAcc} show the Q-Q plots for various settings of $w$ and $\sigma^2$.
-We can see that on this model the methods have very similar performance (the Q-Q plots overlap) and there is a decrease in performance as the values of $w$ and $\sigma^2$ increase.
-The overlap of the Q-Q plots can be explained by the diagonal nature of $\vect{Q}$ (low noise correlation) and the magnitude of the Q-Q accuracies---see Section~\ref{SecAccUniExp}.
-The worsening of performance due to increasing $w$-s in negligible compared to that of $\sigma^2$ which can be explained by the fact that higher system noise leads to less accurate approximations.
+We assess the accuracy of the state inference on models with $n \in \{362,1008\}$.
+We generated a sequence of $T=50$ state samples $\{\tilde{\vect{x}}_{t}\}_{t}$ starting from the stationary distributions and sampled the event data by using a standard thinning method.
+We then ran the state inference methods using the $w$ and $\sigma^{2}$ parameters the data was generated by.
+The panels in Figure~\ref{FigAcc} show the Q-Q plots using the residuals ${\hat\epsilon}_{t,t+1}^{j}$ for various settings of $w$ and $\sigma^2$.
+We can see that in this model the methods have very similar performance (the Q-Q plots overlap) and there is a decrease in performance as the values of $w$ and $\sigma^2$ increase, as expected.
+The overlap of the Q-Q plots can be explained by the diagonal nature of $\vect{Q}$ (low noise correlation) and the magnitude of the Q-Q accuracies, see Figure~\ref{FigAccPoisson} right panel.
+The worsening of performance due to increasing $w$ is negligible compared to that due to increasing $\sigma^2$, which can be explained by the fact that higher system noise leads to less accurate approximations.